CodeRedDev/WordUp/README.md

 TODO: Add Maven and gradle download instructions

+If you plan to use the offered player implementations you have to add Java 8 Support to your app's `build.gradle`.
+Find out how to do that [here](https://developer.android.com/studio/write/java8-support).

 ## Required initialization

 To use WordUp you have to initialize it by a call to `WordUp.init(Context, WordUpConfig)` at your app start.